-The overall financial position for Staffordshire Police has continued to improve in recent years, resulting in a more robust level of reserves that is more in line with reserve levels held nationally but is not excessive.
 I will continue to review the ongoing investment requirements of Staffordshire Police when considering future council tax proposals and how much the residents of Staffordshire will have to pay as I recognise that these are challenging financial times for everyone.
-With this, inflation and wage pressures in mind, I increased the council tax precept by 4.83% in 2023/24, equivalent to £12 per year.
+With this, inflation and wage pressures in mind, I increased the council tax precept by 4.99% in 2024/25, equivalent to £13 per year.
+The Council Tax increase is below the referendum limit, below the increase to state pension (8.5% increase), working age benefits (6.7% increase) and below the ONS data for wage growth (7.2% increase in December).
 I will always aim to keep council tax as low as possible without compromising safety.
-The Council Tax increase is below the referendum limit which was set at £15 for Policing in 2023/24.